What Is a Buyer Agent and How Can One Help You Buy Better?

 Strategic negotiation

-Handling legal paperwork and closing
+Handling legal procedures and closings

 STEP-BY-STEP PROCESS

-Brief and purchase strategy
+Brief and purchasing strategy

 Search and shortlist

-In-depth property analysis
+In-depth analysis of properties

-Negotiation and submitting offers
+Negotiation and presentation of offers

-Closing, paperwork, and post-purchase support
+Closing, paperwork and post-purchase support

 BENEFITS OF HIRING A BUYER AGENT

-Save time, money, and stress
+Saving time, money and stress

-Avoid overpaying and value traps
+Avoid overpricing and value traps

 BENEFITS OF HIRING A BUYER AGENT